ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ### Further help

 The IPFS community is friendly and able to help!
-Get support from other IPFS developers in the official [IPFS forums](https://discuss.ipfs.io/), or join the conversation on [Discord](https://discord.com/invite/KKucsCpZmY).
+Get support from other IPFS developers in the official [IPFS forums](https://discuss.ipfs.io/), or join [community chat channels](../community/chat/).